enkidevs/curriculum/web/html-and-css-basics/forms-ii/radio-buttons.md

 category: must-know

-stub: true

-tags:
+standards:
+  web.html-forms.5: 10

+aspects:
+  - introduction
   - workout

 links:
   - '[MDN docs for radio buttons](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio){website}'

 ---
 # Radio Buttons
 ---
 ## Content

 The HTML input form of type `radio` is used to create radio buttons, which are usually held in radio groups.
 These buttons are rendered as small empty circles that fill up upon selection.

 Unlike checkboxes, `radio` buttons can have only one element selected per group.
 When one button is selected, any button selected before it will immediately get deselected.
 Of course, this only applies to the radio group where the `radio` button was selected.